yw-choi/condensed-matter-ab-initio/README.md

 # condensed-matter-ab-initio
-a curated list of open source ab initio codes
+A curated list of public ab initio codes and resources.
+This list is highly opinionated and not intended to be comprehensive.

 ## DFT
 - [Quantum Espresso](https://www.quantum-espresso.org/) [[GitLab](https://gitlab.com/QEF/q-e)]